Farbe, Rituale und Herausforderungen

 How did your work for Meditricks change over the years?

 Work has changed a lot, in the visuals, topics, and complexity of the pieces.
 I remember back in the day that the pieces were just elements floating in the picture.
 Now the pieces are full environments in which the characters “live” and interact with each other.

 The quality has improved a lot since then.
 Characters, backgrounds, light and overall design are so much nicer looking than it was before.

 I have improved a lot of hand in hand with Meditricks.
 I have to thank the trust and creative freedom Meditricks has given to me to improve the visuals of the pieces.

 Over the years, I got familiarized with a lot of characters and how the scenes usually work so its (relatively) easier.
 I also got familiarized on how the different sketchers work – so if I receive an assignment from this sketcher I need to look closer because she/he puts a lot of small but important details; or another sketcher is good at making the characters interact with each other but I need to separate their layers because they mean different things and stuff.
 And over the years , I gained confidence (just a little bit) on judging what I can improve or emphasize on a piece if needed 🙂

 Do you prefer certain characters and/or scenarios?

 Yeah, the ones that involve creatures and living organs.
-Is fun to create those characters and give them life and personality.
+It is fun to create those characters and give them life and personality.
 Also adding little details like birds in the background or hiding watermelons in the Meditricks is fun.
 Have you spotted any while studying? 😀

 What characters/scenarios are the most demanding for you?